 What is the difference between regular depression and seasonal affective disorder?

-- the marked move into low moods is only when the seasons change
+- it means a marked move into low moods only when the seasons change

 - during the rest of the year moods are normal and stable

-- this change in mood, motivation and low energy happens at the same time each year
+- your change in mood, motivation and low energy happens at the same time each year

-- this seasonal pattern has been going on for several years
+- it’s a seasonal pattern has been going on for several years

 Summertime vs Wintertime Seasonal Affective Disorder

-It’s also suggested that summertime seasonal affective disorder is more likely to come with anxiety than wintertime seasonal disorder, which is more likely to come with lethargy.
+It’s also suggested that summertime seasonal affective disorder is more likely to come with anxiety than wintertime SAD, which is more likely to come with lethargy.

 Bipolar disorder and seasonal affective disorder

-In general this manifests as symptoms of mania (feeling on top of the world but making impulsive and uncharacteristic decisions, erratic behaviour) during the winter months, and symptoms of depression and lethargy in the summer.
+This manifests as symptoms of mania (feeling on top of the world but making impulsive and uncharacteristic decisions, erratic behaviour) during the winter months.
+You then manifest symptoms of depression and lethargy in the summer.

 Of course this can be reversed too, with impulsive behaviour and feeling high on big ideas happening in summer, and feeling slow and down in summer.